 b.
 If you do nothing by the deadline, the offer is rescinded and your child’s name will be added to the end of the waitlist.

 c.
 If you accept the offer, you will receive a welcome email from the school through Lotterease with information regarding registration paperwork, deadlines, and any documentation needed to officially enroll at Classical Prep.

 d.
 If you decline the offer, the next student on the waiting list will immediately be offered the spot via the Lotterease system.

 16. What if I decline and then change my mind?

 Unfortunately, once you decline the offer, the next student on the waiting list is immediately offered the spot via the Lotterease system.
 This is an automated process with no human intervention and only takes seconds to be completed.
-You can re-apply again for Classical Preparatory, but your student’s name will be added to the end of the waiting list.
+You can re-apply again for Classical Preparatory, but your child’s name will be added to the bottom of the waiting list.